DingXiaoH/RepMLP/README.md

 ```
 python -m torch.distributed.launch --nproc_per_node 8 --master_port 12349 main_repmlp.py --data-path [imagenet-folder] --arch RepMLPNet-D256 --batch-size 32 --tag test --eval --resume RepMLPNet-D256-train-acc80.828.pth --opts DATA.IMG_SIZE 256
 ```

-Here ```imagenet-folder``` should contain the "train" and "val" folders, and "train" indicates the training-time architecture.

 If you have no more than one GPUs or you are unfamiliar with PyTorch, you may use a much simpler testing script.
 It runs in CPU and single-GPU mode.
 ```
 python test.py [imagenet-folder] train RepMLPNet-D256-train-acc80.828.pth -a RepMLPNet-D256 -r 256
 ```
+Here "train" indicates the training-time architecture.

 We showcase the transformation from the training-time model into the inference-time structure with ```test.py``` since this script is short and simple.